getting your web pages indexed in google can be a challenge salterra digital services

 • Internal Linking: Make sure all your pages are linked from somewhere on your site.
 Pages that aren’t linked are harder for search engines to find and index.

 • Backlinks: A backlink is a link one website gets from another website.
-Having a high number of quality backlinks from reputable sites can help your pages get indexed quicker.
+Having a high number of quality backlinks from reputable sites can help your pages get indexed quickly.

-• Social Media Sharing: When you share your content on social media platforms, it can increase the visibility of your pages.
-While Google has stated that social shares don’t directly affect the ranking of a webpage, they can help your content get discovered, leading to more backlinks and more site traffic.
+• Social Media Sharing: Sharing your content on social media platforms can increase your pages’ visibility.
+While Google has stated that social shares don’t directly affect a webpage’s ranking, they can help your content get discovered, leading to more backlinks and more site traffic.

 • Google’s URL Inspection Tool: Google Search Console has a URL Inspection tool where you can submit individual URLs for indexing.
 This can be especially useful for new content you want to index quickly.

-• Regularly Update Your Content: Regularly updating your website with new content can encourage search engine bots to crawl your website more frequently, leading to more of your pages getting indexed.
+• Regularly Update Your Content: Regularly updating your website with new content can encourage search engine bots to crawl it more frequently, leading to more page indexing.

 • Quality Content: Creating high-quality, unique content can increase the chances of your pages being indexed.
 Google wants to provide the best possible results to its users, so it prioritizes high-quality, relevant content.